ministryofjustice/probation-offender-events/README.md

 *   **OFFENDER_MANAGER_CHANGED** is raised when an offender manager is allocated to the offender
 *   **OFFENDER_ALIAS_CHANGED** is raised when a alias is changed
 *   **OFFENDER_OFFICER_CHANGED** is raised when a current offender manager name changes
+*   **OFFENDER_REGISTRATION_CHANGED** is raised when an offender's registration is changed. sourceId of the event is source id of the registration.
+*   **OFFENDER_REGISTRATION_DELETED** is raised when an offender's registration is deleted. sourceId of the event is source id of the registration.
+*   **OFFENDER_REGISTRATION_DEREGISTERED** is raised when an offender's registration is deregistered. sourceId of the event is source id of the deregistation.

 ### Topic subscription